 “You know how to make ssoppen?”

-I giggled as I walked over, took my jacket off and sat down in the chair.
-I hadn’t thought of how strange It was until I sat in George’s tattooing chair and realised that a man was about to braid my hair.
-That was such a foreign concept such a thing had never crossed my English, Spanish or Low German thoughts before.
+I giggled as I walked over, took my jacket off, and sat down in the chair.
+I hadn’t thought of how strange It was until I sat in George’s tattooing chair and realized that a man was about to braid my hair.
+That was such a foreign concept.
+Such a thing had never crossed my English, Spanish, or Low German thoughts before.

 I thought, “Okay, I’ve got to see this.
 I don’t think he can actually do this, he’s probably just messing with me and my hair might be blue when he is done.”